 Call your health care provider if the intensity or rate of your pulse increases suddenly and does not go away.
 This is very important when:

 You have other symptoms along with increased pulse.

 The change in your pulse does not go away when you rest for a few minutes.

 You already have been diagnosed with a heart problem.

 What to Expect at Your Office Visit

-Your health care provider will do a physical exam that includes checking your temperature, pulse, rate of breathing, and blood pressure.
+Your provider will do a physical exam that includes checking your temperature, pulse, rate of breathing, and blood pressure.
 Your heart and circulation will also be checked.